1996 Canadian National Soccer League season: Semifinals

+St. Catharines won the series 2–1 on aggregate.

+Toronto won the series 6–4 on aggregate.

 Finals

 Toronto won 11–0 on aggregate.

 Cup

 The cup tournament was a separate contest from the rest of the season, in which all seven teams took part.
 All the matches were separate from the regular season.
 Teams played each other once home and away in the Cup competition, and the first-place team would win the Cup competition.
 One match involving Toronto Italia and London City failed to materialize, but was of no consequence as St. Catharines Wolves accumulated enough points to secure the title.